|Tim Roufs||extended search|

 "Why we're going to look at this area.
 I think there's berries here.
 I think there's better trapping over here."

 They fed one another.
 They talked peace.
 They had a powwow.
-Everybody came and surrounded him.
+Everybody came and surrounded the visitors.
 That was friendship.
 Then they got acquainted.
 They were happy just to join the other group they didn't know.
 It was a happy life.

 How does a couple get to know one another?

 By watching one another, by him watching her.
 The men and boys were very careful in those days.
 The father would tell this boy, "Be careful who you pick, and what you do."
-As a young man watched a young woman in camp he'd remember the lectures he heard many times from his father and grandfolks:
+As a young man watched a young woman in camp he'd remember the lectures he heard many times from his father, and grandfolks, and namesake.
+They'd point out to him. . .

 How does a woman know the man?